ExpressVPN vs Private Internet Access: which VPN is best for you?

 Browser extensions | Chrome, Firefox | Firefox, Chrome, Opera |

-I find a lot of similarities between the desktop apps of ExpressVPN and Private Internet Access.
-Both VPNs display a small main window with a huge button to initiate connection in addition to having a separate window for the settings menu.
+There are many similarities between ExpressVPN's and Private Internet Access's desktop apps.
+Both VPNs display a small main window with a huge button to initiate a connection, in addition to having a separate window for the settings menu.

-However, I find PIA’s apps for Windows and Mac a bit more convenient.
-That’s because it’s really easy to access all sorts of information about the connection like the protocol, encryption, and the port in use.
+Moreover, it’s really easy to access all sorts of information about the connection, such as the protocol, encryption, and split tunneling settings.

-Additionally, I think that Linux users might be happier with PIA’s application because it offers a nice user interface just like the Windows app, which makes it much easier to use than ExpressVPN.
+Nevertheless, I think that Linux users might be happier with PIA’s application because it offers a nice user interface just like the Windows app, making it much easier to use than ExpressVPN.
 It’s also worth mentioning that the Linux app of Private Internet Access allows split tunneling.

 The mobile versions of Private Internet Access (Android and iOS) don’t differ much from their desktop counterparts.
 Of course, this concerns only the main window - when you open the settings, the tab is made to fit the narrow smartphone screen.

-Feature-wise, there’s also not a lot of differences in comparison to PIA’s desktop versions.
+Feature-wise, there are also not a lot of differences between PIA’s desktop versions.
 Just keep in mind that the iOS app doesn’t support split tunneling for the time being.

 Now, the mobile versions of ExpressVPN are in a similar situation.
-Their design is almost identical to the desktop apps aside from the settings menu.
+Aside from the settings menu, their design is almost identical to the desktop apps.

 However, there are some differences between the Android and iOS applications, the former being the superior one.
-That’s because the Android version of ExpressVPN offers split tunneling and a kill switch.
+That’s because the Android version of ExpressVPN offers split tunneling.

 Customer support